ricaenriquez/effective_visualization/README.md

 week and time of day.
 I thought a stacked and grouped bar chart would best show when the best and worst times to fly in/out of MSP are.
 I also thought it would be nice to see percent plots for the given months and years.
 Additionally, seeing the total number of flights in each category for the given data is given.
+The plots were arranged so that the tooltips did not get cutoff on the screen.

 **********************
 Feedback